aimagelab/HWD/README.md

 fakes = fakes.unfold()
 reals = reals.unfold()
 ```
-For FID and KID, images are cropped as described in the paper by default.
+For FID and KID, images are cropped by default, as described in the paper.
 If you wish to evaluate using the entire line instead of cropping, you can unfold the dataset using the above method.

 ## HWD (Handwriting Distance)
 The primary evaluation metric introduced in the paper.
-It compares two datasets (reference and generated) by resizing images to a height of 32 pixels and using a Euclidean distance metric.
+It compares two datasets (reference and generated) by resizing images to a height of 32 pixels and using an Euclidean distance metric.

 ```python
 from hwd.scores import HWDScore